cthoyt/cthoyt.github.io/_posts/2023-06-08-wikidata-awards.md

 **Update June 4<sup>th</sup>, 2023:** I won the Excellence in Biocuration Early Career Award!
-Nico Matentzoglu won the Excellence in Biocuration Advanced Career Award and we are both excited to see that the community was interested to recognize people who work on fundamental underlying techonologies.
+Nico Matentzoglu won the Excellence in Biocuration Advanced Career Award and we are both excited to see that the community was interested to recognize people who work on fundamental underlying technologies.